title ix

 Every person is valued on campus and every voice deserves to be heard.

-University of Health Sciences and Pharmacy in St. Louis takes the safety and well-being of its students, faculty and staff seriously.
-We are committed to maintaining a safe community where sexual misconduct, relationship violence and stalking is not tolerated.
-Through prevention and response training, we are cultivating a climate of empowerment and education so that members of our campus community understand behavioral standards.
+University of Health Sciences and Pharmacy in St. Louis is committed to maintaining a safe community where harassment or discrimination on the basis of sex, including sexual assault, domestic and dating violence, stalking and retaliation, is not tolerated.
+We are cultivating a climate of empowerment and education so that members of our campus community understand behavioral standards.

 Report an Incident